 Zena Wooldridge, Director of Sport "Birmingham is a city with a proud sporting heritage and sport plays a huge part in the life of our campus.
 The new Sports Centre will provide fitting facilities for the a top-three ranked sporting University."

-The proposed new Sports Centre will include a 50m swimming pool, the only one in the city.
+The proposed new Sports Centre will include a 50m swimming pool, the only one in the region.
 It will include sports halls and training areas that will be used by regional amateur sports clubs and local schools, as well as our staff and students.
 It will be a facility that will benefit our University and the local community; together we can get more people more active, more often.

 Sport is not just about fierce competition; over 300 of our sports students volunteer in the community working with local schools.
 The University of Birmingham also has a long tradition of welcoming individuals and groups from the local community to use University sports facilities.
-The new Sports Centre will enable us to engage with even more people throughout Birmingham and beyond.
+The new Sports Centre will enable us to engage with even more people throughout Birmingham and beyond and the new centre will have triple the capacity of the current facilities.